eclipse-sumo/sumo/docs/web/docs/SUMO_User_Documentation.md

 Any help is appreciated - corrections and contributions to the documentation, submission of code, or other results.

+The content of this Documentation is freely editable according to the [wiki style](https://en.wikipedia.org/wiki/Wiki).
+That means, whenever you find a solution to a problem mentioned on the [mailing lists](Contact.md), feel free to add an article to this Documentation or an entry to the [frequently asked questions](FAQ.md).
+Write access is restricted.
+In order to edit this Documentation, click on the "Edit on GitHub" button on the upper right corner and submit a Pull Request.
+Here is a short help on [editing articles](Editing_Articles.md).

+This Documentation is continuously updated and always refers to the latest development version.
+Documentation for a specific release version of SUMO is included in the download of that version.

 # Introduction

 - [The traffic simulation SUMO](Sumo_at_a_Glance.md)